The Long Shadow of a Painful Childhood

 While some childhood risk factors are nearly universal, the specific childhood predictors of adult suffering and the strength of their effects vary significantly across different countries and cultures.

-People who felt like an outsider in their family during childhood are 1.20 times more likely to report suffering in adulthood compared to those who did not.
+Those who felt like an outsider in their family when growing up were 1.20 times more likely to suffer in adulthood.

 In some countries, more than half the population reports suffering, while in others, it’s less than a quarter.